gabrielg/kqfm/man/kqfm.md

 ## OPTIONS

   * `-e` *event_flag*, `--event=`*event_flag*:
 	The event flag to watch.
-This option can be specified more than once, for example: 	`kqfm -e write -e attrib`
+This option can be specified more than once, for example: 	`kqfm -e write -e attrib`.
+  * `-v`, `--version`:
+    Print program version.

 ## EVENT FLAGS